-Niamey, Niger, August 28, 2023 — The International Rescue Committee (IRC) joined43 local and international humanitarian agencies working in Niger in calling on the international community to introduce humanitarian exemptions to the collective sanctions imposed against the country.
-These exemptions are vital to ensure uninterrupted access to humanitarian assistance services for vulnerable populations, particularly children, in Niger.
+Niger, 29 August 2023 — The International Rescue Committee (IRC) has joined 44 local and international humanitarian agencies working in Niger to call for humanitarian exemptions to the collective sanctions imposed against the country.
+These exemptions by the international community are vital to ensure uninterrupted access to humanitarian assistance services for vulnerable populations, particularly children, in Niger.

 According to the 2023 Humanitarian Response Plan (HRP), over 4.3 million people in Niger are in dire need of humanitarian assistance.
-Among them, more than 700,000 individuals, including internally displaced persons, refugees, and asylum seekers, require urgent aid.
-Despite the pressing needs, crucial humanitarian actors are facing obstacles in delivering essential goods to the populations in Niger.
+Among them, more than 700,000 individuals require urgent aid, including internally displaced persons, refugees, and asylum seekers.
+Despite these pressing needs, humanitarian actors are facing severe obstacles to delivering essential goods to the populations in Niger.

-"The clock is ticking, and the lives of Nigerian children are hanging in the balance.
+"The clock is ticking, and the lives of Nigerien children are hanging in the balance.
 Without swift action to implement humanitarian exemptions, we risk losing the battle against malnutrition and preventable diseases.

 “Currently, stocks of vital supplies, such as nutritional aid and medical provisions, are held up at the borders due to sanctions.
 In a nation where acute malnutrition rates are alarmingly high, these delays could prove catastrophic.
 If humanitarian exemptions allowing the entry of essential supplies are not adopted by September 1, 2023, the ability to provide life-saving treatments to malnourished children is at risk.